hamiltont/clasp/README.md

 ### Skinny Jar and Target Script

-Use `sbt target` from the project root to compile a jar without merging in all the dependencies.
+Use `sbt stage` from the project root to compile a jar without merging in all the dependencies.
 There will be a bash script output as `target/start` that will properly setup the classpath and then launch this jar for you.
 Run using `target/start --help`